How To: Bulk Task Completion or Edits

 Note: You cannot reassign tasks in bulk.
 Salesforce does not currently have that feature.
 You can reassign the contact or prospect records in bulk using the Bulk Prospect or Contact Reassignments article and that will reassign any open tasks to that user.

-1. Log into Salesforce and click on the Apps Icon.
+1. Log into Salesforce and click on the Applications Icon.

 2. Type “Tasks” into the quick find box and click on Tasks.